Piazzale Michelangelo: Florence’s Most Stunning Viewpoint

 Piazzale Michelangelo is one of the best places to see Florence from above.
 It’s about a 15-minute walk from Ponte Vecchio and offers a beautiful view over the city and the Arno River.

-In the middle of the square stands a large bronze copy of Michelangelo’s David, along with copies of his four allegories from the Medici Chapels.
-You’ll also find market stalls, street music, and a great spot to watch the sunset over Florence.
+In the middle of the square stands a large bronze copy of Michelangelo’s David (the original masterpiece is preserved inside the Accademia Gallery in Florence), along with replicas of his four allegories from the Medici Chapels.
+Around the piazza, you’ll also find market stalls, street performers, and one of the best spots in the city to watch the sunset over Florence.

 Panoramic view of Florence Cathedral and Palazzo Vecchio from Piazzale Michelangelo with Tuscan hills in the background